 See files for Cats

-If you're a proud feline owner, you've probably wondered why your cat follows you everywhere you go.
-It is common for those that have a good bond with their cat to notice their best friend following them all around the house.
+If you're a proud feline guardian, you've probably wondered why your cat follows you everywhere you go.
+It is common for those who have a good bond with their cat to notice their best friend following them all around the home.
 Do you find your cat follows you everywhere in the house, especially to the toilet or kitchen?
 While attention from our cat can be amazing, there are times when it can be problematic.
 Especially if we are trying to sleep.

 In principle this behavior might seem a little strange.
-This is partly due to the widespread belief that cats are independent beings who do not enjoy company.
-However, here at AnimalWised we aim to debunk this myth.
-Keep reading to find out more about why your cat is following you everywhere.
+It is partly due to the widespread belief that cats are independent beings who do not enjoy company.
+Here at AnimalWised, we aim to debunk this myth.
+Keep reading to find out more about why your cat follows you everywhere you go.

 My cat follows me everywhere